 How do you write an obituary for someone who dies a tragic death?
 The more parties are at fault, the more complicated grief can be, since families don’t know where to channel their anger.
 When people die violently or just suddenly and tragically—as with the heartbreaking deaths of two children hit by a car in Brooklyn on March 5—the finger of blame often points in several directions:

 - Were the 59 Las Vegas shooting deaths (October 2017) the shooter’s fault—period?
 Or did he have access to weapons and gun modifications that should be legally available only to those in uniform?
 Or perhaps the mental health system failed him?

 - When a person who lacks basic necessities dies by suicide in Puerto Rico in the aftermath of Hurricane Maria, does it count as a suicide death, a natural disaster, or a failure of government?

-- When the next person dies of an opioid overdose—one of 52,000 such deaths per year in the United States—with whom does the blame lie?
+- When the next person dies of an opioid overdose—one of 70,000 such deaths per year in the United States—who takes the blame?
 The addicted person?
 The doctor who wrote the prescription?
 The pharma company that manufactures the drug?
 Makers of public policy who refuse to legalize access to naloxone (Narcan), an overdose antidote?
 Law enforcement hardliners who refuse to carry naloxone?
 It’s complicated.

 If you’re faced with the unwelcome task of memorializing someone who has died a tragic death, you have a choice to make: